 “You were saying,” RJ said.

-What was I saying, I thought, and then remembered.
+What was I saying….
 “Oh, sorry about that.
 It was a case that happened at Fort Riley.
 Actually, it started off the post.
 There’s a lake up there that’s popular with soldiers.
 Good fishing, good boating, and the water is warm enough to swim in.
-There are some nice beaches along the shoreline and nice places to grill and tan.
-It’s called Milford lake, and it’s a low rent piece of heaven on Earth.”
+There are some nice beaches along the shoreline and nice places to grill and tan. t’s called Milford Lake, and it’s a low rent piece of heaven on Earth.”

 RJ checked our six and then turned back to watch the front.